allysontrinh/Mealify/README.md

 - /foodAvaliable: returns a list of all the foods that are stored in the pantry

 # To run the Mealify webapp:
-- cd into Server folder and run "node index.js" -> this will run the backend
+- Backend: cd into Server folder and run "node index.js"
-- in a separate terminal run "npm run start" -> this wil run the frontend
+- Frontend: in a separate terminal run "npm run start"